cda-tum/mmft-simulator/README.md

 ### Platforms
 **Continuous**: The continuous platform is considered the default platform in the MMFT Simulator and describes the fluid dynamics for channel-based pressure-driven microfluidic flow. <sup>[[3]](https://doi.org/10.1039/C2LC20799K)</sup> <br>
 **BigDroplet**: In this platform, big droplets are considered in addition to the continuous platform.
 Big droplets are here described as an immiscible fluid immersed in the carrier fluid that acts as the continuous phase and are assumed to fill the entire cross-section of each channel (hence the terminology "big droplet"), generally generated in the squeezing regime.
-For more details, please see the respective publications. <sup>[[4]](https://doi.org/10.1145/3313867)</sup> <sup>[[5]](https://doi.org/10.1016/j.simpa.2022.100440)</sup>
+For more details, please see the respective publications. <sup>[[4]](https://doi.org/10.1145/3313867)</sup> <sup>[[5]](https://doi.org/10.1016/j.simpa.2022.100440)</sup> <br>
+**Mixing**: Solvents play an important role in microfluidics and on this platform, concentrations of species dissolved in the continuous phase can be simulated.
+There are currently **two** mixing models available:
+* Instantaneous mixing model: Fluids are assumed to be fully mixed as soon as they meet.
+* Diffusive mixing model: Concentration distributions of solvents are tracked and propagated according to the network topology.